"The most significant jazz musician this country has produced for many years,

 Peter Hepple, The Stage

-As well as performing, recording, teaching and broadcasting (both on radio and TV), Julian has also recently turned to writing, publishing his first book, Music of Initiative, in 2018, in which he shares unique insights into the philosophy and practice of jazz performance.
+As well as performing, composing, recording, teaching and broadcasting, Julian has also turned to writing, publishing his first book, Music of Initiative, in 2018, in which he shares unique insights into the philosophy and practice of jazz performance.